The Preliminary Mauve Science Programme: Science themes identified for the first year of operations: The Mauve Science Programme

-Three main pieces of evidence will be used in the search and characterisation of binaries; specifically: \begin{enumerate} \item Any \ac{uv} excess which might indicate the presence of a hot companion. \item Flux variability will be studied to determine if there are Keplerian motions (eclipses). \item Activity indicators will be used to disentangle stellar activity from Keplerian motions. \end{enumerate} Mauve will be particularly useful in this respect for the first point, because it covers the \ac{nuv} spectral region, for the second point because it will be possible to dedicate a sufficient amount of time to monitor each star, and for the third point because of the wide range of wavelengths covered, including many of the typical activity indicators (such as Ca H\&K, NaD, H$\alpha$) and even some (like Mg II) which are not visible from the ground.
+Three main pieces of evidence will be used in the search and characterisation of binaries; specifically: \begin{enumerate} \item Any \ac{uv} excess which might indicate the presence of a hot companion. {Our candidates are mostly low-mass (<2 Msun) stars in various evolutionary phases, like main sequence, subgiant branch, red giant branch, hot subdwarfs.
+The hot companions are expected to be mostly white dwarfs or extremely low mass stars, with masses mostly in the range 0.1 to 0.5 Msun, thus we will be finding mostly unequal mass binaries.} \item Flux variability will be studied to determine if there are Keplerian motions (eclipses). {Eclipses will be easier to find for close binaries which, depending on the radius of the brighter star, will be on orbits that can range from one to several hundred days.
+However, shorter periods below about 10 days will be disproportionally more likely to produce eclipses.} \item Activity indicators will be used to disentangle stellar activity from Keplerian motions. {Activity can be a natural result of the stellar properties, such as for example for low mass main sequence stars, but can also be stimulated by close binary interactions.
+To distinguish between the two, we will use the whole target list, including low-mass stars from other themes in a collaborative effort, to establish the baseline of "normal" activity for different types of stars.} \end{enumerate} Mauve will be particularly useful in this respect for the first point, because it covers the \ac{nuv} spectral region, for the second point because it will be possible to dedicate a sufficient amount of time to monitor each star, and for the third point because of the wide range of wavelengths covered, including many of the typical activity indicators (such as Ca H\&K, NaD, H$\alpha$) and even some (like Mg II) which are not visible from the ground.
 While Mauve cannot resolve these lines due to its low resolution, light curve data across these wavelengths can still be used to detect variability.
 Moreover, when variability is detected, the comparison of the red and blue \ac{uv} variability will allow us to separate activity and pulsations (which change with passbands and thus colours) from Keplerian motions.

 The three observables indicated above will later be combined with existing literature information and/or follow-up observations, including spectral time series.
 For example, by combining spectral time series with Mauve light curves, we will be able to determine all orbital parameters, including the masses of the binary components, which are crucial to perform stellar evolution computations and reconstruct the paths of formation for these stars.
 Additionally, literature or follow-up information about the chemical composition of the star will provide further clues on the evolutionary stage of the companion during mass transfer, if any.